Quality Counts North State

 Will a participating program be required to share child-level data with QUALITY COUNTS?

-No information that identifies any child will be collected by Quality Counts North State.
+No information that identifies any child or their families will be collected by Quality Counts North State.

 What is CLASS?

 The CLASS or the Classroom Assessment Scoring System is an assessment tool used to measure the quality of adult-child interactions in early care and education settings.
 The proper tool is selected based on the ages of the children present.
 Adult-child interactions are a measurement of quality on the Quality Counts Rating Matrix and the CLASS scores can be used to determine the number of points a site receives for that element.

 The Environment Rating Scale (ERS) is an assessment tool used to measure the quality of the early care and education environment.
 The ERS can be done in a variety of settings include center-based care (Early Childhood Environment Rating Scale, ECERS), Family Child Care Homes (Family Child Care Environment Rating Scale, FCCERS) and for Infant/Toddler center-based care (Infant Toddler Environment Rating Scales, ITERS).